Contract Administration Process: 5 Signs You Need to Optimize

 Physically signing contracts in ink was long the standard for executing agreements.
 But if you’re still spending time on printing, mailing and other manual tasks related to outdated signing practices, then you’re needlessly wasting resources and slowing down contracting cycles.
 Even worse, delays associated with manually signing contracts can introduce additional risk to the contracting process as stalls and delays may increase the chance a contract never gets signed at all.
 E-signatures, on the other hand, are just as legally-enforceable as contracts that have been signed in ink.
-But because they allow contracts to be executed instantly, they both reduce the risks associated with delays and enable your business to start reaping the benefit of its contracts more quickly.
+But because electronic contract signing allows contracts to be executed instantly, they both reduce the risks associated with delays and enable your business to start reaping the benefit of its contracts more quickly.

 An excellent way to improve the ease of tracking all of those deadlines is to proactively identify milestones at the start of each contract’s lifecycle.
-Then enable tools such as automatic reminder notifications—a feature included in some contract management software—to ensure you’ll always know when vital contract-related dates are approaching, and never miss a deadline again.
+Then enable tools such as automatic reminder notifications—a feature included in some CLM software—to ensure you’ll always know when vital contract-related dates are approaching, and never miss a deadline again.

 Quickly identify solutions to your specific contract management challenges.

 Robots Never Sleep: What AI and Automation Mean for Lawyers